ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * I think he's done enough good work that there's, I can't imagine any objection, but Okay.

 **Sam**
-* Yeah, I'm, I'm good with that then.
+* Yeah, I'm, good with that then.

 ##  execution-specs [7.22](https://youtu.be/0miajHm8JXs?t=442)
 **Pooja Ranjan**